-A Co-TDMA sharing AP identifies the Co-TDMA coordinated AP with which a time portion of the obtained TXOP is to be shared by setting the AID12 subfield of the User Info field of the MU-RTS TXS Trigger frame to the Co-TDMA coordinated AP’s AP ID, .
+A Co-TDMA sharing AP identifies the Co-TDMA coordinated AP (#3170)to which a portion of the obtained TXOP is to be allocated by setting the AID12 subfield of the User Info field of the MU-RTS TXS Trigger frame to the Co-TDMA coordinated AP’s AP ID, (#3604)as assigned by the Co-TDMA sharing AP.

-After a Co-TDMA coordinated AP receives an MU-RTS TXS Trigger frame from the Co-TDMA sharing AP that contains a User Info field that identifies the Co-TDMA coordinated AP, the AP may transmit and/or receive one or more PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
-The first PPDU of the exchange shall carry a CTS frame transmitted as per the rules defined in 26.2.6.3 (CTS frame sent in response to an MU-RTS Trigger frame) (#991).
+After a Co-TDMA coordinated AP receives an MU-RTS TXS Trigger frame from the Co-TDMA sharing AP that contains a User Info field (#3327)and the AID12 subfield of the User Info field contains the AP ID of the Co-TDMA coordinated AP, the (#1544)Co-TDMA coordinated AP may exchange one or more PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
+The first PPDU of this exchange shall carry a CTS frame, which is transmitted as per the rules defined in 26.2.6.3 (CTS frame sent in response to an MU-RTS Trigger frame) (#991)with the exceptions stated in 37.8.2.3 (Coordinated time division multiple access (Co-TDMA)).

 The time allocated to a Co-TDMA coordinated AP identified in the MU-RTS TXS Trigger frame is specified in the Allocation Duration subfield in the MU-RTS TXS Trigger frame.

+The Co-TDMA sharing AP shall follow 37.xx when determining the time allocated to Co-TDMA coordinated AP(s) within an obtained TXOP.

+During the allocated time, any frame exchange between a Co-TDMA coordinated AP and its associated non-AP(s) shall be from the same or higher priority ACs as the primary AC of the obtained TXOP indicated in the Primary AC subfield of the Co-TDMA TB ICF or the Co-TDMA NTB ICF transmitted by the Co-TDMA sharing AP during the polling phase of Co-TDMA.

 TXOP return phase

-A Co-TDMA coordinated AP may return the remainder of the allocated time (if any) to the Co-TDMA sharing AP.
-The condition(s) for TXOP return and signaling details on how to return the TXOP are TBD..
+A Co-TDMA coordinated AP may return the remainder of the allocated time (if any) to the Co-TDMA sharing AP if the Co-TDMA sharing AP has indicated support for TXOP return by setting the Rx TXOP Return Support field to 1 in the MAPC element, otherwise the Co-TDMA coordinated AP shall not return the TXOP.

+As part of Co-TDMA operation, when the Co-TDMA coordinated AP returns the TXOP to the Co-TDMA sharing AP, the TXOP return shall be indicated via a CAS Control field with the RDG/More PPDU subfield equal to 0.
+This CAS Control field is carried in an HE variant HT Control field in the MAC header of a MAPC TXOP Return Public Action frame that includes only the Action field in the Frame Body.

+The Co-TDMA sharing AP shall respond with an Ack frame when it receives the TXOP return indication from a Co-TDMA coordinated AP.

+No other MAPC Public Action frame shall carry a CAS Control field in the HT Control field of the frame’s MAC header.

-A Co-TDMA sharing AP may transmit to a Co-TDMA coordinated AP an indication of whether the Co-TDMA coordinated AP is required to return the remainder of the allocated time (if any) back to the Co-TDMA sharing AP.(M277)
+If the Co-TDMA sharing AP has indicated support for TXOP return by setting the Rx TXOP Return Support field to 1 in the MAPC element, the Co-TDMA sharing AP may set the TXOP Return Needed subfield of the Co-TDMA TB ICF or the Co-TDMA NTB ICF to 1, specifying that the Co-TDMA coordinated AP is required to return the remainder of the allocated time (if any) back to the Co-TDMA sharing AP in that TXOP.(M277)

-The mechanism by which a Co-TDMA sharing AP indicates whether TXOP return is needed is TBD.(M277)